 Use a waterbath canner for jams, jellies, pickles, and other high acid products, like fruit.
 YOU ABSOLUTELY CANNOT CAN MEAT IN A WATERBATH CANNER.
 Sorry to shout, but that’s another one of those things that I see online a lot.
-Anything with meat, even just little pieces, needs to be pressure canned.
+Anything with meat, even just little pieces, or just broth, needs to be pressure canned.

 Pressure canning uses a large pot with a lid that seals and locks.
 This canner only requires a little bit of water and builds up pressure using steam.
 You can pressure can anything that you can process in a waterbath canner, although some things do better texture-wise in a waterbath.
 You should use a pressure canner for meats, fish, and vegetables.

 Now let’s talk a little bit about some of the other items you’ll need.